12TreeMan31/magicp2p/README.md

 # magicp2p

-## Steps in order to connect to Amino
 Make sure you have support to RSA and ED25519 in libp2p-identity RSA is the old standard that is being [fazed out](link).
 Once you have that create a ED25519 keypair to give to the swarm.